cockroachdb/docs/import-data.md

 toc: false
 ---

-CockroachDB supports importing data from from `.sql` and some `.csv` files.
+CockroachDB supports importing data from `.sql` and some `.csv` files.

 {{site.data.alerts.callout_info}}We're also working to develop more robust ways to import data, such as from PostgreSQL and from backups stored on cloud hosting providers.{{site.data.alerts.end}}